eMahtab/balanced-brackets/README.md

 Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

-An input string is valid if:

-Open brackets are closed by the same type of brackets and in the correct order.
+An input string is valid if: Open brackets are closed by the same type of brackets and in the correct order.

 #### Note that an empty string is also considered valid.

+Example 1:

+Input: "()"
+Output: true
+Example 2:

+Input: "()[]{}"
+Output: true
+Example 3:

+Input: "(]"
+Output: false

 ```java
 import java.util.HashMap;